 There’s no one-size-fits-all ransomware resiliency checklist.
 While the R-SAT aligns with industry best practices, some organizations may feel the prescribed controls are overkill, while others may feel they aren’t enough.

-This tool also doesn’t provide the ability to determine inherent and residual risk of a successful ransomware attack, which would be helpful to determine how much effort and resources should be dedicated to the remediation of identified control gaps.
+This ransomware assessment tool also doesn’t provide the ability to determine inherent and residual risk of a successful ransomware attack, which would be helpful to determine how much effort and resources should be dedicated to the remediation of identified control gaps.
 However, the R-SAT is extremely useful and the inherent shortcomings shouldn’t deter you from adopting it.

 Completing the R-SAT is only as good as the effort your organization is willing to put into it.
 The level of effort to ensure completeness and accuracy of the assessment directly correlates to the value you’ll receive from the output.